Contribute to development

 As a preliminary step, the

-npm test script verifies code compliance with
+npm test script verifies code compliance

 standard style before running any test.
-If PRs deviate from this
+If PRs deviate from

-merged until compliant.
+be merged until compliant.

 In case your PR is failing from style guide issues try running